What-is-P/Camma/README.md

 # System requirements (stricter compared to Amoon)

-16MB of RAM
+16MB of RAM (optional)

-2 cores on your CPU
+2 cores on your CPU (optional)

-256MB of VRAM
+11MB of VRAM

-at least 1GB of SATA storage or higher (PCIE storage is recommended)
+at foremost 1GB of SATA storage or higher (PCIE storage is recommended)

+# Redstone

+Redstone is a highly capable, all-purpose programming language that is developed using C, raku, and 17 other popular programming languages, including python, lua, and so on.